What is an Automotive Engineering Technician?

 - Test Engineer

-There were about 46,100 jobs for Automotive Engineering Technician in 2016 (in the United States).
+In the United States, there were 46,100 jobs for Automotive Engineering Technician in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Automotive Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.
+There will be an estimated 4,200 positions for Automotive Engineering Technician per year.

 The states with the most job growth for Automotive Engineering Technician are Utah, Connecticut, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Hawaii.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Automotive Engineering Technician ranges between $34,900 and $85,430.
+The typical yearly salary for Automotive Engineering Technicians is somewhere between $34,900 and $85,430.

 Automotive Engineering Technicians who work in Louisiana, New Mexico, or Colorado, make the highest salaries.

 How much do Automotive Engineering Technicians make in different U.S. states?

 What Tools do Automotive Engineering Technicians Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Automotive Engineering Technicians: